Getting it Right with Jesus

 Genesis of this Workbook

 The best way to understand Jesus is to read his life story for yourself.
 That story is masterfully told by God in what continues to be the world’s best-selling book – the Bible.
 The Bible is often called God’s Book.
-For those who believe that God inspired men to write down His message, the text is regarded as Holy Scripture8.
+For those who believe that God inspired men to write down His message, the text is regarded as Holy Scripture.
 So if you want to really learn about Jesus, go right to the text yourself.
-Read it9.
+Read it.
 Then make a study of it.

 Writing down what makes sense is a good way to reinforce understanding.
 It also helps to use charts and diagrams to clarify connections and confirm meanings.
 That’s the process I followed.
 It made sense to start with the resurrection of Jesus since it is the foundation fact of Bible Christianity.
 Then the task became one of determining how the major aspects of Jesus’ life fit around this core fact.
 In my study, 10 subject areas emerged as a logical sequence.
 Along with 2 complementary information areas, they formed a meaningful ‘big picture’ or framework for understanding Jesus.

 Since I am a visual learner and my work profession has been Information Systems, I developed a flow diagram.
-Then for each of the ten subject areas, I added valid10 supporting Bible passages.
+Then for each of the ten subject areas, I added valid supporting Bible passages.
 This Diagram [shown 3 pages earlier] became the nucleus of a series of talks given at a Pentecostal church in 2005.
 It has now evolved into the primary content of this workbook.
 You are encouraged to make your own notes on the workbook pages and turn it into your personal resource manual.

 Challenge to the Reader